alibosworth/pakon-planar-raw-converter/readme.md

 You must run this program from your computer's "terminal", that means that it is text-based rather than mouse-based, but it should be easy even if you have never done that kind of thing before.
 Once you've installed it, all you have to do is:

-1) Open your computer's terminal by pressing CMD-space and typing "terminal" and hitting enter (assuming OSX).
+1) Open your computer's terminal by pressing CMD-space and typing "terminal" and hitting enter (assuming macOS).

 2) Travel to the directory where your TLXClientDemo created raw files are, the easiest way to do this is to type `cd `  in the terminal (that is "cd" for Change Directory, followed by a space), and then drag the folder that contains your images into the terminal window from Finder.
 When you do this it knows to insert the location of the dropped directory, so it might look like `cd /Users/alibosworth/Photos/scans/roll5`.
 If it looks like that press the enter key, and you will now be "in" the directory containing your images.